 When You Suffer Because of Negligence

-If a truck driver doesn’t adhere to these regulations, he can cause a serious crash because of lack of sleep or too much time working.
-If you were hurt by a truck driver in a crash, the Hart Law Firm may be able to help.
+If a truck driver doesn’t adhere to these regulations, he can cause a serious accident because of lack of sleep or too much time working.
+If you were hurt by a truck driver in an accident, the Hart Law Firm may be able to help.
 Contact us today by calling 817-380-4888 and find out how we have helped other victims in the Colleyville area get the help they needed and how we may be able to do the same for you.